Fresh Craft Beer, Great Local Food & Dance Worthy Live Music!

 Getting Here and Parking information

-We are lucky to be able to have our event in beautiful Fort Langley and we recognize the need to be respectful of the residents and business people that live here.
+We're lucky to be able to have our event in beautiful Fort Langley and we want to be respectful of the residents and business people that live here.

 We strongly encourage carpooling for festival attendees that are coming from outside the Langley region.
 Make the most of your trip to the Fraser Valley!
-Come early for a delicious breakfast at one of our fine eateries and make sure you have time to explore all the great shopping that makes Fort Langley a favorite destination.
+Come early for a delicious breakfast at one of our fine eateries, explore the great shopping and dive into the History of BC at the Fort Langley National Historic Site.

 Please note the signage that designates available parking and areas where parking is prohibited.